atox120/w266_final_project/experiments/README.md

     "run_id": "3h1ov3ig"
 ```

-Note that

 DO NOT CHANGE the `"output_dir"` where checkpoints are saved.

 * `"resume_from_checkpoint": true`

-this work the same no matter its a source tunning or a target tunning
+These settings apply to source and target tuning.
+The run_id needs to match the original run_id in weights and biases if the user wishes to resume tracking,.

 * `"run_id": "3h1ov3ig"`

 this is listed in the wandb run id column.
-You have to input this to resume from checkpoint. this will continue your run in wandb as well.

 * `"overwrite_output_dir": false,`

-this must be false otherwise you will loss you previous checkpoints.
-(I did some integrating check to set it false if "resume_from_checkpoint" is true though)
+This must be set to false otherwise the previous checkpoint will be overwritten.

-# How to do the transfer learing for target tasks
+# Transferring PETL parameters for target tuning.

 modify the `.json` file with followings